 - For students taking BIOL3208 or ANIP3003 or SCNC3000 as part of this major, the research project or internship must be in the field of biodiversity conservation.

-This major requires the completion of 48 units, which must include:
+This major requires the completion of 48 units, of which:

-18 units from completion of 3000-level Science courses from the lists below.
+A minimum of 18 units must come from completion of 3000-level Science courses from the lists below.

-12 units from completion of courses providing the following list of Core Concepts:
+12 units from completion of Core Concepts courses from the following list:

 18 units from completion of the following Conservation Sciences and/or Quantitative and Spatial Skills courses from the following lists which must include: